-Having a cough, especially when you’re feeling under the weather, can be downright annoying.
-Plus, it can deplete you of any energy you have, leaving you feeling even weaker.
+Having a cough, especially when you’re ill, can be annoying.
+It can also deplete your energy and disrupt sleep, leaving you even weaker.

-But, there are steps you can take to soothe your airways and calm your cough.
-One of the best and simplest home remedies for easing a cough is to drink certain types of hot teas.
+But certain steps can help soothe your airways and calm your cough.
+One of the best and simplest home remedies for easing a cough is to drink hot tea and other warm beverages.
 So, which types of teas should you try?

-In this article, we’ll take a closer look at the seven varieties of tea that, according to research, may work best for soothing your cough.
+In this article, we take a close look at the seven varieties of tea that, according to research, may work best for soothing your cough.

-You may have heard of using honey as a natural way to alleviate the symptoms of a cold.
-Along with helping to soothe a sore throat, honey can be equally effective at relieving the symptoms of a cough.
+You may have heard of using honey as a natural way to relieve cold symptoms.
+Along with helping soothe a sore throat, honey can be equally effective at relieving cough symptoms.

-Studies in children have found honey to be very effective at relieving nighttime coughs and improving sleep.
-In fact, a
+Studies of children have found honey to be effective at relieving nighttime coughs and improving sleep.
+A

-Remember not to give honey to children under 1 year of age.
-This is because of the risk of infant botulism, a severe form of food poisoning.
+Do not give honey to children under 1 year of age due to a risk of infant botulism, a severe form of food poisoning.

 How to make

 You can make honey lemon tea by adding 1 tablespoon of honey and 1 tablespoon of lemon juice to 1 cup of boiled water.
-If possible, try to use raw, organic honey.
+If possible, use raw organic honey.

-Additionally, a study in mice found that components in licorice could decrease cough frequency by 30% to 78%.
+Also, a study in mice found that components in licorice may decrease cough frequency by 30% to 78%.
 The study also found that licorice compounds can act as expectorants, which may help loosen mucus.

 How to make

-If you’d like to make licorice root tea yourself, you can do the following:
+If you’d like to make licorice root tea, do the following:

 - From dried licorice root: Add 1 tablespoon of chopped licorice root to 1 cup of water.
 Bring water to a boil.
-Boil for about 10 minutes, allowing to cool for several minutes afterward.
+Boil for about 10 minutes.
+Allow it to cool for several minutes afterward.
 Strain before serving.

-- From premade tea: You can buy licorice root tea at your grocery store or local health store.
+- From premade tea: You can buy licorice root tea at your grocery or local health stores.
 You can also find it online.
-Be sure to follow the product directions to make the tea.
+Follow the product directions to make the tea.

-Not only is ginger a popular ingredient in many foods and drinks, but it has a wide variety of health benefits as well.
-It’s often used as a remedy for several different health conditions, including asthma, nausea, and arthritis.
+Not only is ginger a popular ingredient in many foods and drinks, but it has various health benefits.
+Some people use it for several health conditions, including asthma, nausea, and arthritis.

 How to make

-You can make ginger tea using fresh ginger or premade tea:
+You can make ginger tea using either fresh ginger or premade tea:

-- From fresh ginger: Peel and thinly slice 3 one-inch pieces of ginger, adding to 4 cups of boiling water.
-Boil for about 15 minutes, and strain before drinking.
+- From fresh ginger: Peel and thinly slice 3 one-inch pieces of ginger.
+Then add it to 4 cups of boiling water.
+Boil for about 15 minutes.
+Strain before drinking.

-- From premade tea: There are many different ginger teas that can be purchased at grocery stores, health stores, or online.
-Follow the directions on the product to make the tea.
+- From premade tea: You can buy many ginger teas at grocery and health stores or online.
+Follow the product directions to make the tea.

-Marshmallow root may affect the absorption of medications that you take orally.
-It’s best to use marshmallow root several hours before or after taking oral medications.
+Marshmallow root may affect the absorption of orally taken medications.
+Taking marshmallow root several hours before or after taking oral medications is best.

 How to make